openfaas/docs/docs/openfaas-pro/introduction.md

 ### Getting started

 OpenFaaS Pro is primarily developed for Kubernetes, however most of the features are also compatible with faasd.
+Learn about faasd and OpenFaaS Pro here: [The Event-Driven Edge with OpenFaaS](https://www.openfaas.com/blog/eventdriven-edge/)

 Are you interested in OpenFaaS for your organisation?
 [Contact us](https://openfaas.com/support/) to find out more.